 Yesterday we saw that wisdom is available to anyone who desires it.
-But even though it is readily available, it is not an invaluable or common thing.
+But even though it is readily available, it is not a cheap or common thing.

 Verses 10-11, “Receive my instruction, and not silver, and knowledge rather than choice gold; for wisdom is better than rubies, and all the things one may desire cannot be compared with her.”

 A person can have all the gifts and talents, all the resources, and all the opportunities in the world, but without the wisdom to use them wisely, they will come to naught!

 It was night and Jesus had gone with His disciples to the garden of Gethsemane to pray.
 He had warned them that He would be betrayed and that all of them would desert Him.
 I love Peter’s and the other disciples’ responses in verses 33-35:

 33 Peter answered and said to Him, “Even if all are made to stumble because of You, I will never be made to stumble.”
 34 Jesus said to him, “Assuredly, I say to you that this night, before the rooster crows, you will deny Me three times.”
 35 Peter said to Him, “Even if I have to die with You, I will not deny You!”
 And so said all the disciples.

 What I love about it is not that the disciples were sure they wouldn’t desert Him, but that He knew beforehand that they would.
 Yet, He still lovingly taught and instructed them and then, immediately after the resurrection, went to them.
 He even sought Peter out personally to restore Him.